matteomanca/matteo-web/content/home/experience.md

   description = """
   Responsibilities include:

-  * Leading of Work Packages in European Projects.
+  * Principal Investigator and Work package leader in European Projects.
-  * Participation in Grant proposals (H2020, Internal, etc.).
+  * Participation in Grant proposals (e.g., H2020).
-  * Principal Data Scientist in multiple private and public projects.
+  * Main Data Scientist in multiple private and public projects.
-  * Applying data mining and computational methods to digital trace data.
+  * Application of data mining and computational methods to digital trace data.
-  * Implementing predictive models.
+  * Implementation of predictive models.

   """